mktippett/ENSO-math/README.md

     2. Turn in using github or something
 3. Final project
     1. Reproduce/extend published work – original research (depending on ambition)
-    1. Project proposals due Nov 5.
+    2. Project proposals due Nov 6.
+    3. "Plot the data" due Nov.
+21.
-    2. Detailed project outlines due Nov 24.
+    4. Detailed project outlines due Dec 3.
+Include:
+        - Brief data set descriptions
+        - Scientific question and what calculations will address them
-    3. Week of Dec 8: In class project presentations.
+    5. Dec 10: In class project presentations.
+90 minutes.
+11:30am - 1pm.
-    3. Project reports due Thursday, December 17.
+    6. Project reports due Thursday, December 17.
+        - Background.
+What has been done before?
+What are you doing?
+Extending?
+Reproducing?
+        - Data and methods
+            - Data sets
+            - Analysis
+        - Results
+        - Conclusions
+        - References
+        - 4 - 6 pages (text either in notebook or separate pdf).
+Notebook with all analysis + figures.

 Grading: 40% homework, 20% participation, 40% project.

 ### Some resources